louthy/language-ext/README.md

 Often you'll find yourself with nested monadic types `Option<Lst<A>>`, `Seq<Either<L, R>>`, `Try<Validation<Fail, Success>>`, ..., and you want to work with the bound value(s) of `A` without having to unwrap/match the values away.
 And so there are around 100,000 lines of generated code for working with 'transformer types'.

-There is a new [`MonadTrans`](https://louthy.github.io/language-ext/LanguageExt.Core/LanguageExt.TypeClasses/MonadTrans_OuterMonad_OuterType_InnerMonad_InnerType_A.htm) type-class and a default instance called [`Trans`](https://louthy.github.io/language-ext/LanguageExt.Core/LanguageExt/Trans_OuterMonad_OuterType_InnerMonad_InnerType_A.htm).
+There is a new [`MonadTrans`](https://louthy.github.io/language-ext/LanguageExt.Core/TypeClasses/MonadTrans/index.html).
 It does all the heavy lifting, and it is what the generated code uses (it's also what you'd need to use if you create your own monadic types and you want to build transformers for the various pairs of monadic types).

 For every pair of nested monads: `Lst<Option<A>>`, `Try<Either<L, A>>`, etc. there are the following extension methods (this is for `Arr<Lst<A>>`):
 ```c#